TheEngineersCorner/ESP32S2/README.md

 download the esp32s2 branch from https://github.com/espressif/arduino-esp32/tree/esp32s2
 download with clone or zip.
-(I used zip to ensure it was the esp32 s2 branch not the standard esp32, and manually moved the version into ~/Arduino/hardware/espressif ) you can try to git clone and includes set up. yes it will install python 3, I am not sure if it will run on python 2. which is a requirement for arduino not the esptools setup.
+(I used zip to ensure it was the esp32 s2 branch not the standard esp32, and manually moved the version into ~/Arduino/hardware/espressif ) you can try to git clone and includes set up. yes it will install python 3, I am not sure if it will run on python 2. which is a requirement for arduino not the esptools setup. note that the git directory is esp32s2 not esp32 if you have esp32 from the board manager it will not interfere but will make a duplicate directory esp32 in arduino's board manager. it will be obvious which is which as there will be esp32s2 dev board in one and not in the other.
 ```
 sudo usermod -a -G dialout $USER && \
 sudo apt-get install git && \